ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-3-1.md

-Chapter 2: Developing a Growth Mindset for Learning: Understanding the Importance of a Growth Mindset in Learning
+Understanding the Importance of a Growth Mindset in Learning
 =================================================================================================================

 Developing a growth mindset is essential for effective learning and personal and professional development.
 In this chapter, we will explore the importance of a growth mindset in learning and how it can impact your success.